cincibrainlab/datascience/content/post/long-eeg-results-from-3d-matrices-using-matlab-and-melt/index.md

 > 65 MB

 ### So the RData, MAT format or Parquet format takes up approximately less than 15% of size of the CSV table.

+## Choosing the best data format for an efficient, reproducible workflow

+For this use, I selected the MAT format given it's comparable efficiency, but also given the simplicity in terms of transferring data to R from MATLAB.
+The importance of simplicity in your code cannot be understated until you let your code "ripen" for several months and try to return to work.

+### R.matlab package can import MAT files into R

+The [R.matlab Package](https://github.com/HenrikBengtsson/R.matlab) is not regularly maintained but in this sense it is a finished product.
+It can easily important multidimensional MAT files into R. The one caveat is that you must save your MAT file on the MATLAB side using the '-v6' tag to make sure the format is compatible.
+There appears to be [complicating factors](https://github.com/HenrikBengtsson/R.matlab/issues/20) in updating the package to use the more modern '7.3' MAT format.